junxit/us-congress-bills-111/bill.md

 # H.R.
 5773

-> To designate the Federal building located at 6401 Security Boulevard in Baltimore, Maryland, as the “Robert M. Ball Federal Building”.
+> To designate the Federal building located at 6401 Security Boulevard in Baltimore, Maryland, commonly known as the Social Security Administration Operations Building, as the “Robert M. Ball Federal Building”.

 ## § 1.
 Designation

-The Federal building located at 6401 Security Boulevard in Baltimore, Maryland, shall be known and designated as the “Robert M. Ball Federal Building”.
+The Federal building located at 6401 Security Boulevard in Baltimore, Maryland, commonly known as the Social Security Administration Operations Building, shall be known and designated as the “Robert M. Ball Federal Building”.

 ## § 2.
 References